blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_vault/Magic/Spells/Hell gate.md

 You open a portal that leads to the hells.
-To close it, you must destroy a tower in the hells erected by this spell.
+It lasts one week unless you destroy the tower in the hells erected by casting this spell.
+If you are already in hell, this gate leads to the material plane and the tower appears there, instead.

 Tags: Transportation